Strong-AI-Lab/modular-lm/README.md

 ## Clusters Visualisation

-The Modular-LM model uses a routing component to direct the input to the different modules.
+The ICLM model uses a routing component to direct the input to the different modules.
 The clusters visualisation allows to visualise the clusters obtained by routing.
 To compute the clusters, run the following:
 ```
 python clustering.py config/model/<model_config>>.yaml config/data/<data_config>.yaml --batch_size <batch_size>
 ```